hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 The Indy format of the proposal attachment as proposed above does not allow nesting of logic along the lines of "A and either B or C if D, otherwise A and B", nor cross-credential options such as proposing a legal name issued by either (for example) a specific financial institution or government entity.

-The verifiable presentation standardization work being conducted in parallel to this in DIF and the W3C Credentials Community Group (CCG) should be included in at least the `Registry` sections of this document, and ideally used to eliminate the need for presentation format-specific options.
+The verifiable presentation standardization work being conducted in parallel to this in DIF and the W3C Credentials Community Group (CCG) should be included in at least the `Registry` tables of this document, and ideally used to eliminate the need for presentation format-specific options.

 ## Rationale and alternatives